 We (or third parties acting on our behalf) may store or process information that we collect about you in countries outside the European Economic Area ("EEA").
 Under the EU General Data Protection Regulation (GDPR), companies transferring information outside of the EEA must ensure that such transfers are subject to appropriate safeguards to ensure an adequate level of data protection.
 Where we make a transfer of your personal information outside of the EEA we will take the required steps to ensure that your personal information is protected.

 Under data protection law you have certain rights in relation to the personal information that we hold about you.
 These include rights to know what information we hold about you and how it is used, to have incorrect information updated, or in some circumstances, ask to have you data removed, or provided in a transportable format.
-You may exercise these rights at any time by contacting C&C’s Governance & Compliance Manager (contact details can be found below).
+You may exercise these rights at any time by contacting C&C’s Risk & Governance Manager (contact details can be found below).

 There will not usually be a charge for handling a request to exercise your rights.
 If we cannot comply with your request to exercise your rights we will usually tell you why.
 There are some special rules about how these rights apply to health information as set out in the relevant legislation.
 If you make a large number of requests, or it is clear that it is not reasonable for us to comply with a request, then we do not have to respond or we can charge you for responding.